xmos/lib_audio_dsp/doc/dsp_components/modules/signal_chain.rst

 The delay module uses a memory buffer to return a sample after a specified time period.
-THe returned samples will be delayed by a specified value.
+The returned samples will be delayed by a specified value.
 The ``max_delay`` is set at initialisation, and sets the amount of memory used by the buffers.
 It cannot be changed at runtime.
 The current ``delay`` value can be changed at runtime within the range